getify/Functional-Light-JS/manuscript/ch8.md

 Pay close attention to what's happening here.
 First, we default the `cont(..)` continuation function as our [`identity(..)` utility from Chapter 3](#ch3oneonone); remember, it simply returns whatever is passed to it.

-Morever, not just one but two continuation functions are added to the mix.
+Moreover, not just one but two continuation functions are added to the mix.
 The first one receives the `n2` argument, which eventually receives the computation of the `fib(n-2)` value.
 The next inner continuation receives the `n1` argument, which eventually is the `fib(n-1)` value.
 Once both `n2` and `n1` values are known, they can be added together (`n2 + n1`), and that value is passed along to the next `cont(..)` continuation step.

 Perhaps this will help mentally sort out what's going on: just like in the previous discussion when we passed partial results along instead of returning them back after the recursive stack, we're doing the same here, but each step gets wrapped in a continuation, which defers its computation.
 That trick allows us to perform multiple steps where each is in PTC form.